MikaelMayer/StringSolver/README.md

 If you experience trouble with the `mv` command, you can always run `mv --clear` to clear the history stored in a temporary file.

+To produce an equivalent bash script which would produce the result, add the option `-b` or `--bash`

 ### Automated bash commands

 [![ScreenShot](http://i1.ytimg.com/vi/yaNr-JDc8tA/mqdefault.jpg)](http://youtu.be/yaNr-JDc8tA)